Awaken (TV series): Production

-In December 2019, 935 Entertainment, Namkoong Min's agency reported that he had received the offer to play Do Jeong-woo, an investigator.
-At the same time, Han Ye-seul's agency Partners Park informed that she had been offered to appear in the series.
+In December 2019, 935 Entertainment, Namkoong Min's agency, reported that he had received an offer to play Do Jeong-woo, an investigator.
+At the same time, Han Ye-seul's agency, Partners Park, informed that she had been offered to appear in the series.
 Both confirmed their appearance in the series later on.
 In March 2020, Lee Chung-ah joined Namkoong Min in the cast.
 The script reading took place in April 2020.
 Yoon Kyung-ho joined the cast in June 2020.
 In August 2020, the filming of the drama was stopped due to the COVID-19 pandemic.
 In October 2020, Baek Ji-won and Lee Shin-young were confirmed to appear in the series, as the script reading was continued from where it was left in August.
 The first stills from the production were released on November 3, 2020.